gednt/_enex_exporter/README.md

 - **Folder Structure (when using `-CreateFolderStructure`):**
    - The script creates an output folder named `FolderStructure` next to the generated ENEX file (or next to your `InputDir` when used).
 Inside it:
       - In Logseq mode, files are placed in folders derived from their tags (hierarchical tags create nested folders).
+Files are placed at the deepest level of the tag path.
       - In Other mode, the original folder hierarchy from the input directory is recreated and files are converted to Markdown while preserving relative paths.
    - Filenames are sanitized for filesystem compatibility and all converted files are UTF-8 encoded.